Any HTTP client

 you declare, or the per-file max if omitted), so pending uploads can never push you over

 your plan limit.
-The reservation is released when the upload is linked to a log, and any
+The reservation is released when the upload is linked to an output, and any

-upload never referenced by a log is deleted automatically within 24h.
+upload never referenced by an output is deleted automatically within 24h.
 Linked files count

 toward storage like any other attachment.